Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 ## Example Windows Service Hosting

- * Create a new Console Application
+ * Create a new Console Application.
- * Reference `System.ServiceProcess.dll`
+ * Reference `System.ServiceProcess.dll`.
- * Change the program to inherit from [ServiceBase](https://msdn.microsoft.com/en-us/library/system.serviceprocess.servicebase.aspx)
+ * Change the program to inherit from.
+[ServiceBase](https://msdn.microsoft.com/en-us/library/system.serviceprocess.servicebase.aspx)

 snippet: windowsservicehosting

-NOTE: Note the use of `Environment.UserInteractive` to provide a dual console/service experience. ie this process can be executed from the command line or run as a Windows Service.
+NOTE: Note the use of `Environment.UserInteractive` to provide a dual console/service experience, i.e. this process can be executed from the command line or run as a Windows Service.

 ## Bootstrapping NuGet